-- Communicating other advantages beyond cost saving in terms of tangible business valuewhich includes aspects like agility, operation efficiency, workforce productivity etc.
+- Communicating other advantages beyond cost saving in terms of tangible business value that includes aspects like agility, operation efficiency, workforce productivity, etc.

-Consider the impact to culture, people and processes: Cloud is more than a technology initiative.
+Consider the impact on culture, people, and processes: Cloud is more than a technology initiative.
 Its impact on culture and people is quite significant.
-Its important to ensure that change is driven throughout the organization.
-It doesnt need to be a daunting process if you:
+It’s important to ensure that ‘change’ is driven throughout the organization.
+It doesn’t need to be a daunting process if you:

 - Prepare different teams for the change in roles and responsibilities that cloud will demand.

-- Monitor and evaluate change both on culture and peoplejust as you would measure technology changes.
-Engage the organization beyond the IT environment
+- Monitor and evaluate change in culture and people just as you measure technological changes.
+Engage the organization beyond the IT environment.

-Migration to cloud is a phased journey and is often gradual.
-Your initial experiments will further build the momentum and help you mitigate the key cloud migration risks .
+Cloud migration is a phased journey and is often gradual.
+Your initial experiments will further build momentum and help you mitigate the key cloud migration risks.
 If you have successfully established the right foundation, you will likely have a frictionless experience.